biom262/cheatsheets/commandline.md

 	more				Contents shows up below printed to terminal less				bring up the document, but remove it from the screen and terminal on Q cat				can view (print to terminal) can also pipe data to other things, concatenate vertically
-	>				Output to a file (can replace the file if it already exists)
+	>				Output to a file (can replace the file if it already exists) Called "redirecting"
 	>> 				append to existing file (does not replace existing file, only appends) mv				Cut and Paste (copy but remove source) cp				copy (retain source)